DeccemberGirl/WebForumOptimized/README.md

 Messages = new PagedMessagesModel() };</li>
 </ul>

-If you have any problems while running the project from your local Visual Studio or anywhere else, please delete the following lines from the *./PL/WebForum.csproj* file:
+Should you have any problems while running the project from your local Visual Studio or anywhere else, please delete the following lines from the *./PL/WebForum.csproj* file:

 ```
 <Target Name="CopyRoslynFiles" AfterTargets="AfterBuild" Condition="!$(Disable_CopyWebApplication) And '$(OutDir)' != '$(OutputPath)'">